 Nebraska's success in 2013-14 followed an NCAA Sweet 16 season in 2012-13.
-The Huskers ran to a 25-9 overall record and a 12-4 Big Ten mark, finishing No. 16 in the final NCAA RPI, No. 16 in the final NCAA attendance rankings and No. 18 in the final USA Today/Coaches Top 25 - the third time in the past four years that NU has finished in the top 25 in the coaches poll.
+The Huskers ran to a 25-9 overall record and a 12-4 Big Ten mark, finishing No. 16 in the final NCAA RPI, No. 16 in the final NCAA attendance rankings and No. 18 in the final USA Today/Coaches Top 25.

 In 2012-13, Nebraska led the Big Ten with 6.5 three-pointers made per game, while also leading the conference in assist-to-turnover ratio.

 Lindsey Moore was a finalist for the Nancy Lieberman Award, presented to the nation's top point guard, for the second straight season while earning Associated Press All-America honors.
 A two-time All-Big Ten pick, Moore closed her career as Nebraska's all-time leader in assists (699), starts (132), minutes played (4,360) and victories (94).
 Moore also ranked 11th in career scoring (1,673), ninth in career steals (208) and fourth in three-pointers made (173).